What's the story?

 Pregnant women and newborn babies are particularly at risk – more than a million mothers and babies die each year from infections linked to unclean births.

 Drug-resistant infections also spread rapidly, and across borders – right here in the UK they're already costing the NHS at least £180 million a year.

 We’re calling on the UK government to be a global leader and champion clean water, sanitation and hygiene in every health facility worldwide.

-In May, Health Ministers will come together at the G7 to discuss global priorities.
+Later this month, Health Ministers and leaders will come together at the G7 to discuss global priorities.
 As COVID-19 demonstrated so devastatingly, infectious diseases do not know borders.
 The growing crisis of drug-resistant infections is a "silent pandemic" – and can only be tackled through a coordinated, global response.
 The G7 meetings are an opportunity for the UK government to drive this response.